ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 	  in the shape, a representative point will be selected.
 	* ``crop``: by default extract_region_ will be used to crop the data to a minimal rectangular region containing the shape.
 Set to ``false`` to only mask data outside the shape.
+Data on irregular grids will not be cropped.

 Examples:
     * Extract the shape of the river Elbe from a shapefile: